BidyutMazumdar/GDSN-X-Decision-Intelligence-System/README.md

 - System stability
 - Long-term strategic consequences

-This gap leads to **financial losses, policy failures, and systemic miscalculations** across institutions and markets.
+This gap leads to **financial loss, policy failure, and systemic miscalculation** across institutions and markets.

 ---